varoonsahgal/react-fundamentals/labs/lab3.md

 Nearly every webapp includes asynchronous server interactions to read and store data.
 They are accomplished in a special way within React and Redux, so we need to figure out how they work.

+Also, here's the presentation material for this portion of the class: https://docs.google.com/presentation/d/1GdHTYWFwrFSZaDRBwqZgQSg7up476LpNdLCbJtOTQBY/edit?usp=sharing

 ## Milestone 1: Get Starter Repo

 We will mostly be working from what we built in the previous lab, with a few extra additions.
 The project will now have a fake server to read and add todos to a database (stored locally in a JSON file).
 Load up the starter project: